tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 # take-aways

+- **Spend intentionally**: Allocate funds for experiences at the time in your life when you can enjoy them the most.
+- **Health over wealth**: Recognize that your health dictates the quality of your experiences, so plan your finances around your physical capabilities.
+- **Timely experiences**: Invest in experiences over material possessions, as memories are more valuable.
+- **Plan your legacy**: Consider the impact of inheritances and the value of giving at the right time.
+- **Avoiding regret**: Ensure that you do not miss out on life’s experiences due to over-saving or poor financial planning.
 - Optimizing fulfillment over a lifetime is the goal.
 We want to maximize the area under the entire curve.
 Not just for retirement.
 It takes hard work and planning.
 It’s easy to get lost in work and forget that money is supposed to increase our ability to enjoy life.
 - Certain things can only be experienced at certain stages of your life.
 It makes sense to borrow from your future, likely wealthier, self.
 It doesn’t make much sense to save too aggressively when you’re young and broke.
 The 10% rule and the pay yourself first principles might be overly simplistic.
 According to his app, I should be spending roughly 15K per year on experiences right now.
   - “Each age tends to have a different balance of health, money, and free time.
 Because fulfillment requires reasonable amounts of all three, it’s a good idea at every age to trade an abundance of one (such as money) to attain more of the other two (such as buying more health or free time).”